Decision shortcut

 - When you are planning to finance and need to compare total cost against monthly payment comfort

-If cost clarity is the main blocker, start again with the calculator on the homepage, then work forward into the quote request flow.
+If cost clarity is the main blocker, start again with the calculator on the homepage, then work forward into the financing page before you compare surgeons.

 Next step

-Use the quote form after you understand the cost range, not before.
+Use quote comparison later, after you understand the likely cost range and payment path.

 Useful next steps